khadija267/Machine-Learning/README.md

 # Table of Content

-## 1. Titanic Survival using Decision Tree
+## 1. Titanic Survival

+## 2. Network Attack Detection:

+Applying clustering and binary classification by classic and ensemble supervised algorithms on network data.
+We got AUC of approx. 1 and +98% accuracy.